skyler-saville/shopdrop/README.md

 # ShopDrop Delivery Service

 ## Purpose of the site
-The main concept behind the site is to allow people the ability to order items from different locations, for example: groceries from a grocery store, then have those items delivered to their door. create "potential" reservations to several different locations.
-Though a good lot of the idea is not yet implemented, users **can** create reservations and delete them.
+The main concept behind the site is to allow people the ability to order items from different locations, for example: groceries from a grocery store, then have those items delivered to their door.
+Though a good lot of the concept has not yet been implemented, users **will** soon be able to create accounts to test out the API's usefulness.

 ------------
-Based the previous assignments, this assignment uses Node, Express, MongoDB, Mongoose, and Vue.js.
-Live current version of the app can be found [Here](https://grubspy-midterm.herokuapp.com/).

 The MongoDB database is utilizing mLab as a means to store the data.
-### mongodb://<dbuser>:<dbpassword>@ds113628.mlab.com:13628/prieor_db
+### mongodb://<dbuser>:<dbpassword>@ds113628.mlab.com:13628/<dbname>
 *need to create a variable for the uri path to keep information private*
 ------------
 ## Getting Started